qgis/QGIS-Website/content/resources/installation-guide/index.md

 |Long Term Release|{{< param "ltrrelease" >}} {{< param "ltrcodename" >}} {{< param "ltrnote" >}}|[Installer]({{< param "ltr_msi">}}) [Checksum]({{< param "ltr_sha">}})|
 |Development|{{< param "devversion" >}} master|[Weekly snapshots]({{< param "weekly_msi">}})|

-The weekly snapshots of the nightly qgis-qt6-dev package of OSGeo4W are for users that cannot use OSGeo4W (see below) for some reason or just prefer standalone installers.
+The weekly snapshots of the nightly qgis-dev package of OSGeo4W are for users that cannot use OSGeo4W (see below) for some reason or just prefer standalone installers.
 In the feature freeze phase, these also act as **release candidate** installers.

 ## Online (OSGeo4W) installer